jasondlee/jasondlee/README.md

 - 🔭 Current status: Principal Software Engineer at Red Hat
 - 📖 Author [Java 9 Programming Blueprints][j9pb]
-- ⚡ Fun fact: I love to play bass and run.
+- ⚡ Fun fact: I love to play bass, study martial arts, and run.
-- ⚠️ Opinions are mine and not my employer's:  [website]
+- ⚠️ Opinions are mine, but can be yours: [website]

 ### Connect with me: